Practical Nursing Program ↓

 - A Self-Addressed Stamped Envelope.

-Upon receipt of your completed application packet, you will be required to take an entrance exam.
+Upon receipt of your completed application packet, you will be required to take a Kaplan entrance exam.
 This exam can only be taken at the school and is at no additonal charge.
 You will be contacted by a school official to schedule this exam.

 Upon completion of the entrance exam, we will schedule an interview with our selection committee for every candidate.
 You will then be notified of entry as soon as possible after the deadline date for applications.
 Be prepared financially in case you are accepted.